peytoncordero/DRI25/data-literacies.md

 1. How do we know when our data is cleaned enough?

 <Secret>
 Often this is decided before the cleaning process begins, perhaps after some quick visualization or analysis of the "raw" data.
 Generally, empty entries are removed from the data sets.
 Perhaps if one is working with social media data, they may remove URLs as these influence the topic modelling algorithms (e.g. "http" may end up being the most prominent topic of the corpus).
-One may decide here is where to cleaning.
-Some might suggest the removal of stop words like "the" "a" "an," but some may feel uncertain about the removal of these words.
+One may decide here is where to stop cleaning.
+Some might suggest the removal of stop words like "the" "a" "an," but some may consider imapact II, politics of knowledge production, and feel uncertain about the removal of these words.
 This is especially because the dictionary of stop words were generated through canon western texts that is not representative of the many variations of English.
 For example, if one were looking at the tweets of Singaporean youths, the stop word dictionary may not be appropriate.
 </Secret>

 2. What happens to the data that is removed?